cryobry/installjrmc/README.md

 [jriver-x11vnc](http://www.karlrunge.com/x11vnc/) shares your existing X display via VNC and can be combined with additional services to start Media Center or Media Server.
 Conversely, [jriver-xvnc](https://tigervnc.org/doc/Xvnc.html) creates a new Xvnc display and starts a JRiver Media Center service in the foreground of the new VNC display.

-**Note**: If `jriver-xvnc` finds an existing display it will attempt to increment the display number by 1.
-This should work fine in most cases, but if you have multiple running X servers on your host machine you should use the `--display` option to specify a free display.

 ## Containers

 **Coming soon!**

 ## Firewall

-`installJRMC` will automatically add port forwarding firewall rules enabling remote access to Media Server (52100-52200/tcp, 1900/udp DLNA) and Xvnc/x11vnc (depends on port selection). `installJRMC` uses `firewall-cmd` on EL distros and `ufw` on Debian/Ubuntu.
+`installJRMC` automatically creates port forwarding firewall rules for remote access to Media Network (52100-52200/tcp, 1900/udp DLNA) and Xvnc/x11vnc (if selected), using `firewall-cmd` or `ufw`.

 **Note:** `ufw` is not installed by default on Debian but will be installed by `installJRMC`.
-To prevent user lock-out (i.e. SSH), Debian users that have not already enabled `ufw` will need to `sudo ufw enable` after running `installJRMC` and inspecting their configuration.
+To prevent SSH lock-out, Debian users that have not already enabled `ufw` will need to `sudo ufw enable` after running `installJRMC` and inspecting their configuration.

 ## Examples